siteleaf/siteleaf.com/_drafts/tag-pages-in-jekyll-and-siteleaf.markdown

 Way to go!
 You now know two ways to add tag pages to your Jekyll blog:

 - The first approach uses collections to output a page for each tag document.
 - The second approach utilizes a plugin to automatically generate pages for each of your tags.
+Content managers can then easily add new tags or existing tags in the Siteleaf UI.

 ## Further reading